 In the book “The 5 Languages of Appreciation in the Workplace,” Gary Chapman and Paul White discuss the power of employee appreciation in the workplace.
-According to their research, there are five different ways people appreciate others: Words of Affirmation, Quality Time, Receiving Gifts, Acts of Service, and Physical Touch.
-To create a better team, engagement, and actively caring culture in your workplace, you need to be aware of which languages your employees speak.
+According to their research, people appreciate others in five ways: Words of Affirmation, Quality Time, Receiving Gifts, Acts of Service, and Physical Touch.
+To create a better team, engagement, and actively caring culture in your workplace, you need to know which languages your employees speak.

 This language of expressing appreciation and gratitude encourages others by saying positive things to them.
-Some ways that you can communicate this language are through compliments, thank-you, praise, and recognition.
+You can communicate this language through compliments, thank you, praise, and recognition.

 - Compliments: “You did a great job on the presentation.”

 - Thank You: “Thank you for taking the time to help me with this project.”

 - Recognition: “I noticed you stayed late to help us finish the project.”